pact-foundation/pact-stub-server/README.md

                                              info, debug, trace, none]
-    -p, --port <port>                        Port to run on (defaults to random port assigned by the OS) -s, --provider-state <provider-state>    Provider state regular expression to filter the responses by -u, --url <url>...
+    -p, --port <port>                        Port to run on (defaults to random port assigned by the OS) -s, --provider-state <provider-state>    Provider state regular expression to filter the responses by --provider-state-header-name <name>  Name of the header parameter containing the provider state to be used in case multiple matching interactions are found
+    -u, --url <url>...
 URL of pact file to verify (can be repeated) --user <user>                        User and password to use when fetching pacts from URLS in user:password form